Takeaways

 - Less reliance on inhaled steroids

 EPA is not a replacement for asthma medications, but it may be a helpful addition to standard treatments.
 More research is needed to fully understand EPA’s role in asthma care.
-If you have asthma, speak with your doctor about incorporating EPA into your treatment plan9.
+If you have asthma, speak with your doctor about incorporating EPA into your treatment plan.[43]

 Skin Health